innoq/yarff/README_en.md

 ## Wiring the step motors

-11. Pick up the **blue** male to male jumper cable and one of the **red** ones.
+11. Pick up the **blue** plug-plug jumper cable and one of the **red** ones.
 Look for the boxes in the template connected by a line and insert the cables according to their colours.

     ![Power cables](./images/power-cables.jpg "Power cables")